vectorgrp/sil-kit/docs/api/api.rst

 C-API
 ------------------------------------

-The Vector SilKit provides an additional C API, that allows to use the Vector SilKit directly with the C programming language:
+The Vector SIL Kit provides an additional C API, that allows to use the Vector SIL Kit directly with the C programming language:

 .. toctree::